President’s Annual Message

 College Mentors for Kids Update

-As a result of transitions and departures, we are actively looking to fill open board seats with individuals who can help take the Foundation to the next level.
+Pending a final board vote in July, the Foundation is excited to welcome Joe Zanetta ’75, Mike Reiner ’78, and Nick Ornitz ’16 as new members of the board of directors.
+They will bring a wealth of knowledge, wisdom and resources to the Foundation, and we are thrilled they are joining the organization.
+Because of transitions and departures, including the passing of beloved board member James Keene III ’57, we are looking to fill open board seats with individuals who can help take the Foundation to the next level.
 Please contact me or anyone else on the board if you are interested to learn more.

 Thankful for Continued Support

-We thank all of you have supported the Foundation with generous donations during the past year.
-2018 was a very successful year, as 52 alumni and friends of Mu Chapter contributed $33,420.
-We look forward to continuing to build the Foundation and its impact within the brotherhood as well as the Ithaca community.
+We thank all of you who have supported the Foundation with generous donations during this year thus far.
+The 2018-19 fiscal year has been a success, as 51 alumni and friends of Mu Chapter contributed $26,312.
+We look forward to continuing to build the Foundation and its impact within the brotherhood as well as the Cornell and Ithaca communities.

 Tom Silver ’81